Beacon: Other uses

-Beacons have also allegedly been abused by shipwreckers.
-An illicit fire at a wrong position would be used to direct a ship against shoals or beaches, so that its cargo could be looted after the ship sank or ran aground.
-There are, however, no historically substantiated occurrences of such intentional shipwrecking.

 In wireless networks, a beacon is a type of frame which is sent by the access point (or WiFi router) to indicate that it is on.

-Bluetooth based beacons periodically send out a data packet and this could be used by software to identify the beacon location.
-This is typically used by indoor navigation and positioning applications.
+Bluetooth beacons periodically send out a data packet that can be used by software to identify the beacon location.
+This is typically used by indoor navigation and positioning applications, and has potential uses in marketing.

 Beaconing is the process that allows a network to self-repair network problems.
 The stations on the network notify the other stations on the ring when they are not receiving the transmissions.
 Beaconing is used in Token ring and FDDI networks.

-In fiction

-In Aeschylus' tragedy Agamemnon, a chain of eight beacons staffed by so-called lampadóphoroi inform Clytemnestra in Argos, within a single night's time, that Troy has just fallen under her husband king Agamemnon's control, after a famous ten years siege.

-In J. R. R. Tolkien's high fantasy novel, The Lord of the Rings, a series of beacons alerts the entire realm of Gondor when the kingdom is under attack.
-These beacon posts were staffed by messengers who would carry word of their lighting to either Rohan or Belfalas.
-In Peter Jackson's film adaptation of the novel, the beacons serve as a connection between the two realms of Rohan and Gondor, alerting one another directly when they require military aid, as opposed to relying on messengers as in the novel.

-In publishing

-The Beacon was an influential Caribbean magazine published in Trinidad in the 1930s.
-New Beacon Books was the first Caribbean publishing house in England, founded in London in 1966, was named after the Beacon journal.

-In retail

-Beacons are sometimes used in retail to send digital coupons or invitations to customers passing by.

-Types

-Infrared beacon

-An infrared beacon (IR beacon) transmits a modulated light beam in the infrared spectrum, which can be identified easily and positively.
-A line of sight clear of obstacles between the transmitter and the receiver is essential.
-IR beacons have a number of applications in robotics and in Combat Identification (CID).
+Emergency locator beacons can help locate vehicles and persons during and after emergency situations.

 Infrared beacons are the key infrastructure for the Universal Traffic Management System (UTMS) in Japan.
 They perform two-way communication with travelling vehicles based on highly directional infrared communication technology and have a vehicle detecting capability to provide more accurate traffic information.